analytiq-hub/analytiq-pages-theme/README.md

 # Analytiq Pages Theme

-A modern, responsive Jekyll theme featuring Tailwind CSS, syntax highlighting, blog layouts, and Excalidraw integration.
-Designed for technical content and business websites.
+A modern, responsive Jekyll theme that combines the power of Tailwind CSS with advanced features like syntax highlighting, interactive diagrams, and comprehensive blog layouts.
+Perfect for technical documentation, business websites, and developer portfolios.

 ## Features